judah-caruso/SpeedUtils/README.md

 ## Installation

 - Download [BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) and extract it to your BRCF install directory.
+Open Bomb Rush Cyberfunk so BepInEx can set things up.
-- Download `JudahsSpeedUtils.dll` from [GitHub](https://github.com/judah-caruso/SpeedUtils/releases) and place it into `[BRCF Install Dir]\BepInEx\plugins` (create the `plugins` folder if it doesn't already exist)
+- Download `JudahsSpeedUtils.dll` from [GitHub](https://github.com/judah-caruso/SpeedUtils/releases) and place it into `[BRCF Install Dir]\BepInEx\plugins`
 - Press `'` (single quote) in-game to toggle the menu

 ## Building from source